The ESTER project

 The code is object-oriented, written in C++; a python suite allows an easy visualization of the results.
 While running, Python graphs are displayed to show the evolution of iterations.

 The code is a public code under GNU General Public License.
-Its first public version was hosted on the web as a Google-code and can still be downloaded at the ESTER code, first release The new version has been moved to gitHub and can be downloaded at ESTER.
+Its first public version was hosted on the web as a Google-code and has now been moved to github at ESTER.
 Please refer to the Wiki pages for the installation.

 Inspired by our colleagues developing the Pencil Code, we, the ESTER-project community, ask that in publications and presentations the use of the code (or parts of it) be acknowledged with reference to the web site http://userpages.irap.omp.eu/~mrieutord/ESTER.html or (equivalently) to http://ester-project.github.io/ester/.
 As a courtesy to people involved in the development of the program, we suggest to give appropriate reference to one or several of the following papers (listed here in temporal order):